moxley01/birdle/readme.md

 ### Backend

 This `/backend` folder contains code for the cloud functions that run daily on Google Cloud Scheduler.
 It includes
-- A `scrape` function to scrape the day's tweets from the allow-listed Twitter accounts
+- A `scrape` function to grab the day's tweets from the allow-listed Twitter accounts using the v2 `/search` API.
 - A `solve` function to autogenerate a series of puzzle options.
 After this function runs I have an hour-long window to manually pick one of the options to serve as the day's puzzle, however, if I do not do this then it will automatically run an `autoPickPuzzle` function which will just grab the most suitable one.

 The database that the app runs on is a Postgres instance hosted by Supabase.

 ### Frontend

 The `/frontend` folder contains the main Next.js app.
-Try running;
+Try running:
 ```
 cd frontend; npm i; npm run storybook
 ```